gustavoborges25/gusgo-registration/README.md

    git clone https://github.com/gustavoborges25/gusgo-person
    cd gusgo-person

-2. Set up the PostgreSQL database:
+2. Set up the PostgreSQL database and Kafka:
    ```bash
    docker-compose up -d
    ## docker-compose will spin up an instance of the PostgreSQL database.
 If you have any questions, look at the docker-compose.yml file in the project root.